Skip to content

 The Environmental Impact of Hull Cleaning

-Hull cleaning is an important measure to remove biofouling from the hull and niche areas.
-However, when conducted in water, it poses a risk of releasing invasive aquatic species into the environment.
+Hull cleaning is important to remove biofouling from the hull and niche areas.
+However, it risks releasing invasive aquatic species into the environment when conducted in water.

 These species can outcompete native species and multiply into pest proportions, making them a significant threat to the world’s oceans and biodiversity conservation.

-The issue of the transfer of invasive aquatic species through ship’s biofouling was first brought formally to IMO’s attention in 2006.
-It was agreed that as scientific and technological advances were made, the biofouling issue should be handled more effectively.
+The issue of the transfer of invasive aquatic species through ships' biofouling was first brought formally to IMO’s attention in 2006.
+It was agreed that the biofouling issue should be handled more effectively as scientific and technological advances were made.

 IMO has also introduced procedures for reactive cleaning: hull cleanings should strive for effective collection and use appropriate technology to capture all biofouling material and waste and adapt procedures for recycling facilities to ensure that biofouling organisms or waste substances are not released into the local aquatic environment.